RobinCaroff/workshop-kmp/codelab.md

 #### In this step, you will implement your first multiplatform code !

-The goal of this step is to define a common method which creates a greetings text and adds spécific implementations for iOS and Android in the Kotlin common code.
+The goal of this step is to define a common method which creates a greetings text and adds specific implementations for iOS and Android in the Kotlin common code.

 As a result, we will creates an Android module and an iOS framework both exposing the same method `createApplicationScreenMessage` but having different implementation.